Retirement Living Hub

 Consider the artistic and creative avenues available:

 • Art Classes: Learn to paint in watercolors or oils, sculpt with clay, draw, or explore mixed media.
+I signed up for a beginner watercolor class, and it’s become one of my favorite afternoons.
 Taught by experienced instructors, these classes cater to all skill levels, from beginners to experienced artists.

 • Craft Workshops: Engage in knitting, crocheting, quilting, jewelry making, pottery, or woodworking.
 These activities allow you to create beautiful items while connecting with fellow crafters.